-- 1. Educational Value

-- a) Presents suggestions or striking facts that resemble in form and quickly grasped.

-- Shows extent to which 4H involvement meets a fundamental need, or

-- c) Promotes decision and action

-- 2. Interest and originality

-- 20%

-- Presents original, unusual or striking method of exhibition.

-- b) Hold interest of people until they have read or observed essentials of the message.

-- c) Defines clearly one central idea.

-- 3. Appearance

-- a) General appearance, artistic, neat and attractive. - b) Can be viewed and read (if words are used) at a distance up to 20 feet. - 4.
-Quality of Display Materials 20%
+- 1. Educational Value - a) Presents suggestions or striking facts that resemble in form and quickly grasped. - b) Shows extent to which 4H involvement meets a fundamental need, or - c) Promotes decision and action - 2.
+Interest and originality - a) Presents original, unusual or striking method of exhibition. - b) Hold interest of people until they have read or observed essentials of the message. - c) Defines clearly one central idea. - 3.
+Appearance - a) General appearance, artistic, neat and attractive. - b) Can be viewed and read (if words are used) at a distance up to 20 feet. - 4.
+Quality of Display Materials 20% standard size prints of the original photos, 3x5 card(s) explaining what manipulation was done and a standard size print of the final photo.
+Optional, may include prints of editing steps.
+Photos showing editing steps may be layered.
+Explanation Boards will be displayed along with the finished board.